< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 Instead, the emphasis was on contacts between Trump and his minions outside the government -- and in one particularly interesting move, it pointed to Trump's attempts to interfere with state elections, which a president has absolutely no right to do.
 We'll see how it goes now.

 * F-16s are in combat now in Ukraine, shooting down cruise missiles.
 Reports say Putin is sending 30,000 troops to deal with the Armed Forces Ukraine incursion into Kursk Oblast.
-I'm betting those troops will be slaughtered.
+I'm betting those troops will have a hard time of it.
 The predicate for this offensive was to have a lot of firepower, with precision munitions that the Orcs can't defeat any more.
 In addition, the supplies of weapons are increasing, and it will keep getting worse for the Orcs.

 * Regarding the late Thomas Matthew Crooks, who shot up a Trump rally, the FBI says his online activities suggest that he was just looking for some place to shoot up.
 There's a lot of suspicion that the event was staged, but the Trump gang is inept: they would get caught doing that.